 After your application is received and approved, you will be notified by mail about your opportunity to participate.
 This may include limiting the items you can sell and setting a specific location at Freedom Park at which you may sell items.
-Any attempt to sell items that are not approved in advance may result in your ejection from the event without refunding your fee.
+Any attempt to sell items that are not approved in advance or to locate at a place other that the one that is assigned to you may result in your ejection from the event without refunding your fee.
 For more information, call during business hours to (609) 654-2608 x330 or e-mail info@medfordnjcelebrates.org.

 2024 INDEPENDENCE DAY CELEBRATION and FIREWORKS DISPLAY